 Long story short, I want the world to know a few key things about getting the Xbox 360 repaired if it dies on you.
 Things I didn’t know back then.
 Things that Microsoft, in my opinion, is still not making clear on their website or on their phone support.

 Note: This is not intended to be a rant, and I’m not trying to get Microsoft to change their policy on anything.
 I care about you, dear reader, and about the fine folks who work at Microsoft.
 And because I care, I’m trying to get the Xbox repair facts out there.
 Facts that may not be readily (or even remotely) clear or available on their website.
+If you will like to try new games on your Microsoft PC, try the next link to play firework frenzy slot game.

 First – If your precious goes blinky-blinky, there is a handy troubleshooter to determine what the flashing lights mean.